View of Black Sea Turkey from a balcony.

 You can stop and see things you wouldn’t normally see if you’re on tours and excursions.

-You can see small towns like Fatsa, Ordu, Bafra and more all along the coastline of the Black Sea in Turkey.
+You can see small towns like Fatsa, Ordu, Bafra, and more all along Turkey’s Black Sea coast.

 Giant FATSA sign - another stop on the roadtrip